← Back to Blog

 • Needs its first serious pruning decisions -- shaping the architecture that will support fruit for years

 Some aggressive farmers harvest a small amount in year two.
-We generally do not -- we prioritize plant strength over early revenue.
+We generally do not -- I prioritize plant strength over early revenue.
+It is tempting when cash flow is tight, but I have seen what happens to trees that are pushed too hard too early.
+They peak fast and decline faster.

 Year Three: First Harvest